minio/minio/docs/tls/README.md

 You may need to restart your powershell console for this to take affect.

-#### Generate private.key

-Run the following command to create `private.key`
+- Run the following command to create `private.key`

 ```
 certtool.exe --generate-privkey --outfile private.key
 ```

-#### Generate public.crt

-Create a file `cert.cnf` with all the necessary information to generate a certificate.
+- Create a file `cert.cnf` with all the necessary information to generate a certificate.

 ```
 # X.509 Certificate options